-Qualifying Examinations in methods are offered each May, and in theory each August.
-The methods examinations will take place on the first Thursday after finals week; the theory examination on the first Thursday of August.
-Students failing an examination must retake the exam: in methods on the first Thursday of the following August, in theory on the first Thursday after finals week of the following December.
-All students completing their first year of doctoral studies are required to take the methods examination in May, and the theory examination in August.
-(If extraordinary circumstances prevent a student from taking the exams, s/he must petition for an extension, addressed to the Director of Graduate Studies.)
 All incomplete grades in methods and theory courses must be eliminated by the date of examination.
-A 3-credit hour S/N readings course is available for each exam (Sociology 629 for sociological theory and Sociology 639 for research methodology).
-The credit hours count toward the 18 credit hours/year requirement for funded students but do not count toward the 24 hours of coursework required for the degree.
+A 3-credit hour supplementary reading course (S/NC) is available for each exam (Sociology 629 for sociological theory and Sociology 639 for research methodology).
+The credit hours for these courses count toward the 18 credit hours/year requirement for funded students but do not count toward the 24 hours of coursework required for the degree.
 The courses are intended to allow adequate time for exam preparation.
 Copies of earlier theory and methods exams are available from the Graduate Secretary to aid in preparation for the exams.

-Examination procedures:
+Examination procedures

-Each examination is scheduled for six hours, allowing for two hours of organization and four hours of writing time.
+Each examination is scheduled for six hours.
 The Graduate Secretary will assign to each examinee a room on the 9th floor that provides access to a computer.
 Examinees are encouraged to bring snacks and beverages, and may take breaks.
 When finished, examinees submit the answers in the form of an electronic file to the Graduate Secretary, who will print copies of the exams.
-Each member of the appropriate examining committee will receive a complete copy of the exam answers, without identifying marks.
+Each member of the appropriate examining committee will receive a complete copy of the exam answers without the student's name indicated.